thomas-lefloch/image-displayer/README.md

 Displays random images from selected directories during a selected time

 ## State
-Work in progress. not usable
+Work in progress. usable but still need some major feature (previous, selecting multiple folders, ...) and some QOL improvements

 ## Todo / features
 * select images from multiple folder